Brian Benedict

-Brian Benedict (born December 27, 1968) is a former U.S. soccer forward.
-Benedict was a significant player with the U.S. national youth teams and earned four caps with the U.S. national team in 1991 and 1992.
+Brian Benedict (born December 27, 1968) is an American former soccer player who played as a forward.
+Benedict played high school soccer at Coral Springs High School, and was a significant player with the U.S. national youth teams and earned four caps with the United States national team in 1991 and 1992.

-College
+College career

 Benedict, a product of the Coral Springs, Florida soccer community, attended Duke University where he played on the men's soccer team from 1986 to 1989.
 The Blue Devils won the NCAA Men's Soccer Championship in 1986, his freshman season.
 In 1988, he was named a first team All American.

-National team
+Club career

+After graduating from college, Benedict played amateur soccer for the Lauderhill Lions in the Florida Gold Coast League.
+He later played for the Boca Raton Sabres in the United States Interregional Soccer League.

+International career

 Youth teams

 Benedict was a member of the U.S. national youth teams at the 1985 FIFA U-16 World Championship.
 The U.S. went 1-0-2 in group play and did not qualify for the second round.
 Two years later, he was part of the U.S. team at the 1987 FIFA World Youth Championship.
 Once again, the U.S. went 1-0-2 in group play and did not make the second round.

 Senior team

 Benedict earned his first of four caps in a 1–0 loss to Jamaica on September 14, 1991.
-He came on for Chris Henderson in the 46th minute.
+He came on for Chris Henderson in the 46th-minute.
 His next three caps all came in February 1992, his last in a 2–0 loss to El Salvador on February 18, 1992.